noamshamir/chopsticks/README.md

 ## Overview

-Chopsticks is a two-player game where each player (human or computer) attempts to knock out the opponent's hands by transferring finger counts strategically.
-The implementation features an AI using the Minimax algorithm to evaluate all potential moves, and pick the perfect one.
+This chopsticks game allows users to play a perfect chopsticks bot, pit two bots against each other, or play against another human.
+The Chopsticks Game is a two-player game where each player (human or computer) attempts to knock out the opponent's hands by either attacking or splitting.
+The bot uses the minimax algorithm to map out all possible moves, and pick the perfect one.

 ## Gameplay Rules